austocratic/acc-tools/README.md

 After capturing transactions the system uses logic (based on properties of event) to determine which additional controller should process the request

 ## Sample Transaction

-1. Stripe 'charge' event sent via POST to /api/stripe/operating.
+1. stripe 'charge' event sent via POST to /api/stripe/operating.

 2. processEvent - controller triggered by all POST requests to /api/stripe

 3. new RequestEvent - declare a standard event object

-4. RequestEvent.getControllerType - determine which controller to use
+4. requestEvent.getControllerType - determine which controller to use

 5. getControllerType return stripe.repair - controller has been determined